Holi Festival in Nepal- The Color festival date and Celebration

-Falgun means color in the Nepali language and Holi is the festival of colour.
+Falgun means color in the Nepali language, and Holi is the festival of color.
 The excitement of celebrating this festival increases as it falls during the beautiful season of Spring.
 Hoi always falls on the full moon day at the end of the month Falgun.
-On the English calendar, Holi is celebrating during the month of mid-February.
+On the English calendar, Holi is celebrated during the month of mid-February.

-Holi is celebrating by rubbing colour powder on one’s face.
+Holi festival in Nepal is celebrated by rubbing color powder on one’s face.
 People celebrate this festival by spraying water.
-The festival Holi is celebrating all over Nepal and India.
-Hoi is celebrating in the Terai region after a day which celebrates in the hilly and Himalayan region.
-This festival celebrates as the death of Holika, on full moon night before Ranwali Holi.
-On the night before Holi dung cakes and wood are burned and people offer prayer a wish of health.
-This festival holds great religious significance in the Hindu Veda scriptures.
-It says that on this day the Lord Vishnu burn the evil goddess Holika.
-So, Holi festival in the joy of the death of evil.
+The Holi festival in Nepal is celebrated all over Nepal and India.
+Hoi is observed in the Terai region after a day, which heralds in the hilly and Himalayan regions.
+This festival celebrates the death of Holika on the night of the moon before Ranwali Holi.
+The night before Holi, dung cakes and wood are burned, and people offer prayers and a wish for health.

-How is Holi celebrated in Nepal?
+How is the Holi festival in Nepal celebrated?

 People also make different types of paintings on their faces.
-People also say that using different colours during Holi will get a chance to live a year full of happiness and joy.
-The clothes using while playing the holi they are keeping for a year. which is for hahat people wear during Holi are also p happiness and memory alive throughout the year.
+People also say that using different colors during Holi will allow them to live a year full of happiness and joy.
+The clothes used while playing the Holi have been kept for a year.
+Which is for hahat people wear during the Holi festival in Nepal.
+There is also happiness and memory alive throughout the year.

 Nepal Holi Festival

 The tradition of celebrating the Holi festival in Nepal has been going on very long.
 The Holi festival is traditionally celebrated in major cities in Nepal.
 In Basantapur Durbar Square of Kathmandu, hoi is celebrated by erecting a long bamboo stick called dialect, which is covered with pieces of many colors in different cloths.
 In the Holi eve, the vocabulary and the fabric are bought down.